Skip to content

 Further complicating the issue is the use of version control systems, which keep a history of previous changes to code.
 Secrets may be hidden accidentally inside this history even after you clear out the current source code of them.

-The Challenges of Secret Sprawl
+What are the Challenges of Secret Sprawl?

 In addition to raising the potential for data breaches, secret sprawl generates a variety of headaches for management and IT professionals.